Own-Data-Privateer/hoardy-web/tool/README.md

   : print absolute paths of newly produced or replaced files terminated with `\0` (NUL) bytes

 - updates to `--output`s:
-  - `--no-overwrites`
+  - `--no-overwrite`
   : disallow overwrites and replacements of any existing files under `OUTPUT_DESTINATION`, i.e. only ever create new files under `OUTPUT_DESTINATION`, producing errors instead of attempting any other updates; default
   - `--overwrite-dangerously`
   : permit overwrites to files under `OUTPUT_DESTINATION`;
-    DANGEROUS! not recommended, importing to a new `OUTPUT_DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this
+    DANGEROUS! not recommended, importing to a new `OUTPUT_DESTINATION` with the default `--no-overwrite` and then `rsync`ing some of the files over to the old `OUTPUT_DESTINATION` is a safer way to do this

 ### hoardy-web import mitmproxy